Saturn V instrument unit: Guidance, navigation, and control

 The angular positions of gimbals on their axes were measured by resolvers, which sent their signals to the Launch Vehicle Data Adaptor (LVDA).
 The LVDA was the input/output device for the LVDC.
 It performed the necessary processing of signals to make these signals acceptable to the LVDC.

 The instantaneous attitude of the vehicle was compared with the desired vehicle attitude in the LVDC.
 Attitude correction signals from the LVDC were converted into control commands by the flight control computer.
 The required thrust direction was obtained by gimbaling the engines in the propelling stage to change the thrust direction of the vehicle.
 Gimbaling of these engines was accomplished through hydraulic actuators.
 In the first and second stages (S-IC and S-II), the four outboard engines were gimbaled to control roll, pitch, and yaw.
 Since the third (S-IVB) stage has only one engine, an auxiliary propulsion system was used for roll control during powered flight.
 The auxiliary propulsion system provides complete attitude control during coast flight of the S-IVB/IU stage.

+Control/EDS - Rate Gyro Assembly (RGA) Package

+Mounted at location 15, the nine (triple-redundant) "Rate Gyroscopes" for angular rates (pitch, roll, and yaw), were used for "real time" attitude stabilization and the Emergency Detection System (EDS).

+The angular rate signals were sent to the Control Signal Processor (CSP) for signal voting and then continuously input (i.e. at a high frequency, in real time) to the analog Flight Control Computer (FCC), a task that would of overwhelmed the digital computer.
+The FCC's damping computations were necessary for stabilizing the vehicle's angular motion during flight.

+While the engine-out sensors and the cables for monitoring structural integrity were distributed throughout the rocket stages, the final decision-making logic to act on those inputs resided within the EDS components in the IU.
+This component housed dedicated solid-state logic circuitry that formed the core of the automatic abort system.
+It functioned on preset abort rules (e.g., "two or more engine failures" or "excessive vehicle rate").